WebAhead/master-reference/coursebook/week-4/project.md

 Your task is to build a site which will update as you type (an autocompleter), as per the description above.

-#### Goals

-1. Test your server routes using `tape` and `supertest`, and if there is javascript logic in the frontend make sure to test it as well.

-2. Host your server on **heroku**, [see resource](https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction).
+- Host your server on **heroku**, [see resource](https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction).

-3. Consider using an [eslint config](https://eslint.org/docs/user-guide/getting-started#configuration) for a consistent code base.
+- Consider using an [eslint config](https://eslint.org/docs/user-guide/getting-started#configuration) for a consistent code base.

 #### Example